 - Operational reports give your organization’s executives a detailed summary about the day-to-day operations of your business, identifying areas of strength or weakness.

-- Ad-hoc reports let your end-users generate their own reports by determining which elements they would like to focus on.
+- Ad-hoc analysis reports let your end-users generate their own reports by determining which elements they would like to focus on.

 - Real-time data reporting, aka agile BI, can create a competitive advantage and is often a key decision when selecting the best BI software for your organization.
 Depending on the architecture of your analytics software and how your data warehouse extracts, transforms, and loads data to that system, your BI solution may or may not have the ability to report in real time.